Experiment

 MIN(column) :- Returns the lowest value of a column

-Scalar functions operate against a single value and return value on basis of the single value.
+Scalar functions operate against a single value and return value on

 UCASE(c) :- Converts a field to upper case